villarragut/small-notes/README.md

-# org-zk: Org Zettelkasten
+# small-notes: Create small notes in Emacs and link them

-This is a _very_ simple package that intends to replace org-roam in very specific use cases.
+This is a _very_ simple package that makes it easy to write small notes and link them symetrically.

-It is in the line of Protesilaos Stavrou's package [denote](https://github.com/protesilaos/denote) in spirit.
-I wouldn't have written this package if I'd known he was working on something probably better.
+It is in the line of Protesilaos Stavrou's package [Denote](https://github.com/protesilaos/denote) in spirit, but a whole lot simpler.
+I wouldn't have written this package if I'd known he was working on Denote.
 Still this package suits my usage perfectly and I think it might as well serve others.

 ![screenshot1](https://github.com/user-attachments/assets/45c6c714-d44c-45c6-be9f-4718f683c384)

+## Some features

+- It doesn't rely on a data base.
+It's all text (links are org links), which makes it easy to maintain and future proof.
+- Note file names follow a predictable scheme.
+- It's based on Org mode, but it adds a few helper functions that alleviate a lot of repetitive tasks and housekeeping:
+    - create notes with a fixed structure and a file name according to a fixed pattern (it uses org-capture under the hood);
+    - rename the notes (together with all the links to them in other notes and inline image file names);
+    - delete the notes (together with all the links to them in other notes and inline image files);
+    - link notes to one another (creating symmetrical links in both linked notes);
+    - delete links among notes;
+    - and carry out a few other minor tasks.
+- A transient menu like the one in Magit with the helper functions is included.

 ## Installation

-Download `org-zk.el` and save it in a directory where Emacs finds it.
+Download `small-notes.el` and save it in a directory where Emacs finds it.
 Then, add something like this to your dot emacs file:

 ```
-(use-package org-zk
+(use-package small-notes
   :after org-capture)
 ```